vrushti-mody/WandaVision/README.md

 ### Prerequisites

-Clone the repo and hit yarn install.
+Clone the repo and hit npm install.

 - npm